Gary D. Bass

-Gary D. Bass is the executive director of the Bauman Foundation, and founder and former executive director of OMB Watch.
+Gary D. Bass is an American nonprofit executive.
+He is the founder and former executive director of OMB Watch (1983 to 2011), former executive director of the Bauman Foundation, and an adjunct professor at Georgetown University.

+Education

-Bass received a combined doctorate in psychology and education from the University of Michigan.
+Bass received a B.A., M.S., and PhD from the University of Michigan.
+His doctorate was in psychology and education.

+Career

 He was president of the Human Services Information Center before founding OMB Watch in 1983.
-Since then he has been a prominent commentator on federal information policy issues and assisted other nonprofit organizations: The NonProfit Times listed him within their Power and Influence Top 50.
+Since then, he has been a prominent commentator on federal information policy issues and assisted other nonprofit organizations: The NonProfit Times listed him within their Power and Influence Top 50.
 In 1989, he created RTK NET (the Right-to-Know Network), a free online service to provide community groups with access to government data.